-- To assemble the salad, place the optional lettuce leaves on a large platter.
+- To assemble the salad, place the lettuce leaves on a large platter.
 Top with the asparagus spears, shallot, prosciutto, eggs, and additional herbs as desired.
 Drizzle with the dressing.
 (Leftover dressing can be refrigerated for two weeks.)

 - * I like to hard boil eggs by steaming.
 Here is a link to my easy-peel method.